ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 {{taskprov}}.
 In particular, protocols participants MUST opt-out of tasks containing unrecognized extensions.
 See {{provisioning-a-task}}.

-If the same extension type appears more than once among the Taskprov extensions in the `TaskConfig` structure, then protocols participants MUST opt-out of tasks with repeated extensions.
+Extensions MUST be encoded in strictly increasing order.
+If any `extension_type` value is equal to or less than the extension that precedes it, protocol participants MUST opt out of the associated task.

 Note that Taskprov extensions are semantically distinct from DAP report extensions and do not share the same codepoint registry